wp-plugins/livepress/readme.txt

 == Description ==

-This plugin provides a widget and a [shortcode](http://codex.wordpress.org/User:Bforchhammer/Author_Avatars_ShortCode_Documentation) which allow you to show avatars of blog users.
+This plugin provides a widget and a [shortcode](http://codex.wordpress.org/User:Bforchhammer/Author_Avatars_ShortCode_Documentation) which allow you to show lists of avatars of blog users.

 The widget can be configured to